-- → Parental notification /conference

-- → Re-do assignment

-- → Alternative assignment

-- → Office referral or other consequence

-- → Be excluded or removed from leadership roles and/or enrollment in privileged classes/sports/clubs/etc.
+- → Copy from another student (assessments/tests, homework, projects, etc.) - → Parental notification /conference - → NO CREDIT on assignment - → Re-do assignment for full or partial credit - → MAJOR office referral that will result in detention and/or possible suspension - → Be excluded or removed from leadership roles and/or enrollment in privileged classes/sports/clubs/etc.